mapbox/react-test-kitchen/README.md

 #### Spying on callbacks

 Often you'll want to define a callback that runs in the browser but is a spy for automated tests.
-You can do this in various ways, often depending on your spying library of choice.
+You can do this in various ways, depending on your spying library of choice.

 One way is to define a `safeSpy` function that uses a spy in the test environment.
 For example, if you're using Jest you could do something like this: